Uncertainty-aware data assimilation through variational inference: Introduction

-In this context, we seek to estimate the joint posterior probability distribution of the state $\mathbf{x}_{1:T}$ given a set of observations $\mathbf{y}_{1:T}$ covering the same time span, i.e. $p_\mathbf{x}(\mathbf{x}_{1:T} | \mathbf{y}_{1:T})$.
+In this context, we seek to estimate the posterior probability distribution $p_\mathbf{x}(\mathbf{x}_{1:T} | \mathbf{y}_{1:T})$ of the state $\mathbf{x}_{1:T}$ given a set of corresponding observations $\mathbf{y}_{1:T}$.
 This data assimilation task is an inverse problem~\cite{aster2018parameter}, where the state equation~\eqref{eq:model_equation} is used (alongside a prior distribution of $\mathbf{x}_1$) to build a prior on $p_\mathbf{x}(\mathbf{x}_{1:T})$.
 Popular classes of methods for solving it include Kalman smoothers~\cite{gelb1974applied} and ensembles thereof~\cite{evensen2000ensemble}, as well as variational methods such as 4D-Var~\cite{le1986variational}.
 Many recent papers have proposed machine learning-based approaches (e.g.~\cite{fablet2021learning, farchi2021using, brajard2021combining, frerix2021variational, rozet2023score, wang2024four}), often with deterministic outputs (i.e. estimating only the maximum a posteriori of $p_\mathbf{x}(\mathbf{x}_{1:T} | \mathbf{y}_{1:T})$).
-While most of these methods rely on the supervised training of a neural network using ground truth state trajectories $\mathbf{x}_{1:T}$ or analysis performed by a classical assimilation algorithm, we leverage a recently proposed unsupervised learning method~\cite{zinchenko2024combined} which trains a model directly from noisy and incomplete observations $\mathbf{y}_{1:T}$ without ever requiring access to the corresponding states $\mathbf{x}_{1:T}$.
+While most of these methods rely on the supervised training of a neural network using ground truth state trajectories $\mathbf{x}_{1:T}$ or analysis performed by a classical assimilation algorithm, we leverage a recently proposed unsupervised learning method~\cite{zinchenko2024combined} which trains a model directly from noisy and incomplete observations $\mathbf{y}_{1:T}$ with no access to the corresponding states $\mathbf{x}_{1:T}$.